-We desire to provide our clients legal services of excellent quality and to have our clients recognize that we are doing so.
 We believe it is essential to enter into an understanding of the expectations of the parties, specifically, but not limited to the fee arrangement, which is fair both to our clients and to this firm.
 Misunderstandings result in a deterioration of the attorney-client relationship and adversely affect our ability to provide proper service to all of our clients.
 Accordingly, we are providing the following explanation of our expectations, including our normal fee arrangements.
 We welcome any question or comment regarding the following so that we can discuss and resolve them prior to any misunderstanding.

 b.
 Additional Counsel.